San Francisco, CA

 Dental bridges are used to hide one or more teeth that have been removed.
 Bridges can provide a variety of benefits.
 One of the benefits is cosmetic, to fill the empty gap in a person’s smile.
-Bridges aren’t just aesthetically justifiable, however, they can also prove beneficial in maintaining the shape of a person’s face, relieving pressure off other teeth when chewing or biting, and improving the strength of the dental arch.
-San Francisco Dental Arts offers a variety of different types of bridges to best suit your smile.
+Dental bridges aren’t just aesthetically justifiable, however; they can also prove beneficial in maintaining the shape of a person’s face, relieving pressure off of other teeth when chewing or biting, and improving the strength of the dental arch.
+San Francisco Dental Arts offers a variety of different types of dental bridges to best suit your smile and your specific needs.

-The procedure will take two visits to one of our dentists.
-The first will be to take impressions of the teeth, so we can create a model and send it to a dental lab.
+The procedure for your dental bridge will take two visits to one of our dentists.
+The first visit will be to take impressions of the teeth, so we can create a model and send it to a dental lab.
 In this way, we can make a custom-made bridge that comfortably fits your mouth.

-When the patient visits for the second time, the temporary bridge will be replaced by the custom-made bridge, and adjusted until it fits correctly.
-Any follow-up visits depend on how well the bridge sits in the mouth, and whether further adjustments need to be made.
+When the patient visits for the second time, the temporary bridge will be taken out and replaced by the custom-made bridge, the permanent one, and adjusted until it fits correctly.
+Any follow-up visits will depend on how well the bridge sits in the mouth, and whether further adjustments need to be made or not.

 A Maryland bridge is similar to the traditional bridge, as it also needs natural teeth to be on both sides of the gap.
-A Maryland bridge, however, holds the false tooth in place via metal bands that are placed on the back of the teeth.
-Maryland bridges are ideal for teeth at the front of the mouth, as the metal bands are hidden.
+It is bonded with resin.
+The Maryland dental bridge is constructed of porcelain material.
+It may also be made of metal fused on ceramic.
+People who want to restore a missing tooth in the front part of their mouth can opt for the Maryland dental bridge.
+The bridge comprises wings on either side cemented onto the existing teeth.
 This bridge is less ideal for the back teeth due to the pressure molars exert when chewing.

 Cantilever bridges are when there is only one abutment, or natural tooth, available to bridge.
 In this case, a bridge is formed with the abutment tooth and a false tooth.
 This type of bridge is generally inadvisable in the back of the mouth, as it is weaker compared to other bridges, and has a higher chance of fracturing.